KhadizaSamiha/Elite-beauty-client/README.md

 - This website let's you find to know about Excluvie Makeup Classes
-- Can see many types of maeup classes
+- Can see many types of makeup classes
-- Availble login and registration form
+- Available login and registration form
 - Available Instructor and Classes routes